 As you might expect, each coach contributes something special and unique to our team, including different strengths, areas of specialization, coaching style and personalities.

 Because of this, you’ll find that each coach’s sessions have a slightly different feeling and flow than the others.
-Because we know that safety, stability and consistency are HUGE contributing factors toward healing from trauma, we’ve designed a collaborative and predictable group session format—which means, you’ll know what to expect from our entire lineup of BTRC sessions.
+Because we know that safety, stability and consistency are HUGE contributing factors toward healing from trauma, we’ve designed a collaborative and predictable group session format—which means, you’ll know what to expect from our entire lineup of BTRG sessions.

-Dependent upon a variety of factors, our coaches may not follow this format to the letter in every single session, but for the sake of consistency, we’ll aim to follow this outline as our framework for each BTRC session.
+Dependent upon a variety of factors, our coaches may not follow this format to the letter in every single session, but for the sake of consistency, we’ll aim to follow this outline as our framework for each BTRG session.

 NOTE: Your coach will note the order in which you and other participants join each group session.
 She will invite you to share, request feedback and/or ask questions in the order in which you arrived to the session.

 FEELINGS: Share 2 or 3 words that describe your feelings right now — just the feeling word, no explanation necessary!
 Choose feeling words from the feeling wheel below, or feel free to create your own.

 Example: Today I’m feeling exhausted, hopeful, and focused.

 As your coaches, we want to empower you to OWN your feelings without the need to explain, validate or justify them.
 To this end, we encourage you to practice simply stating your feelings without describing the circumstances that lead you to feel that way.
 Later on in the session, you will have a chance to elaborate if you wish.

 RECENT SELF-CARE: Share about 1 helpful self-care action you have recently taken on your own behalf.
 Through this exchange, we learn more about one another, exchange ideas to broaden our own self-care routines, and receive inspiration to care for ourselves well—something we often struggle to do.